Pharma, Biotech and Medical Device Careers

 Select Resources

-- Firsthand Guides (sign up for free with your Georgetown email address) have comprehensive information on various careers, including Pharmaceutical and Biotechnology and Pharmaceutical and Biotechnology Jobs.
+- Vault Guides (sign up for free with your Georgetown email address) have comprehensive information on various careers, including Pharmaceutical and Biotechnology, Pharmaceutical and Biotechnology Jobs, and Medical Equipment Manufacturing Jobs.

 - Check out our YouTube playlist with recordings from Georgetown alumni working in the biotechnology and pharmaceuticals industry.